 These are two of the hottest Chase cards on the market right now, but how do they stack up against each other?
 Here’s a head to head comparison of the Freedom vs Sapphire…

 - Rewards: 1 point per dollar on purchases.
 2 points per dollar on dining (and that includes fast food!).
-2 points per dollar on airfare when you book your flight using their reservations tool.
+2 points per dollar on travel.
 Points can be used towards travel, merchandise, cash back… just about anything you can think of.
-The Preferred version gives 2x points on all travel purchases (airlines, taxis, trains, parking fees and much more).

 - Lucrative redemption options: The Sapphire Preferred gives you 20 percent off when you redeem your points for travel via its portal.
 In addition, you can transfer your points into several travel loyalty programs (for airlines, hotels and even Amtrak) on a one-for-one basis.

 - Unique Benefits: Top-notch, dedicated customer service.
 Chase’s selling point is that you can speak to someone without having to press numbers.
 Phone concierge service.
 A wide array of benefits on eligible travel purchases, including auto rental collision damage, travel accident insurance, trip cancellation insurance and lost luggage reimbursement.
 Chase just improved the benefits on the Sapphire Preferred to include primary (rather than secondary) auto rental coverage and $10,000 in trip cancellation/interruption insurance (formerly $5,000).

 - Go here to see the current bonus for the Preferred

 The Chase Freedom offer is not available at this time.
 The following information is only for reference.